ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When Mechanical is installed locally on your machine, you can use the
-:func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method to launch and automatically connect to
+`launch_mechanical() <../api/ansys/mechanical/core/mechanical/index.html#mechanical.launch_mechanical>`_
-Mechanical.
-While this method provides the easiest and fastest way to launch Mechanical, it only works with a local
+method to launch and automatically connect to Mechanical.
+While this method provides the
-Mechanical installation.
+easiest and fastest way to launch Mechanical, it only works with a local Mechanical installation.

 Launch Mechanical locally with this code: